leaopedro/react-clean-starter-pl-2020/README.md

 # React Clean Starter

-Basic config for a React app, no `create-react-app` bullshit.
+Basic config for a React app